cloudblue/adobe_reports/README.md

-# Welcome to connect-reports !
+# Welcome to Adobe Reports!

-This project is made to generate custom reports using Connect SDK
+In this repository you can find the reports to use with Adobe Connector.

+Adobe Approved Requests - report containing the Adobe Approved Request with Discounts applied

 ## License

-**connect-reports** is licensed under the *Apache Software License 2.0* license.
+Adobe Reports is licensed under the Apache Software License 2.0 license.